purepass/purepass-core/README.md

 ## usage

-This package is the core library for generating passwords, the source will always be public, and UI for ease of use is coming _soon™_
+This package is the core library for generating passwords, the source will always be public.
+It is already implemented in the following places:

+For a command line interface, checkout [purepass-cli](https://github.com/purepass/purepass-cli).

+For convenience [purepass.run](https://purepass.run) is a [purepass-view](https://github.com/purepass/purepass-view) implementation running in the browser.

 ## disclaimer